How To Write The Perfect Veterinary Job Ad

 Overview of the Practice

 So often we see practices under selling or being assumptive about how candidates (and customers) perceive them.
-Again, two to three sentences about the size of the practice, the nature of customers and the type of services you offer, and why that would be interesting to the bets candidates.
+Again, two to three sentences about the size of the practice, the nature of customers and the type of services you offer, and why that would be interesting to the best candidates.
 And if you are in a remote location, sell the destination and even link out to the local tourist website.
+Oh, and don’t write up a laundry list of all your equipment, it’s assumed that you have the right tools, and it’s not that important to candidates.

 There are 100 components to delivering vet services, as a Vet or Vet Nurse or vet Technician, so don’t provide a long list.
 Most candidates “get it” so just highlight the 3 most important or interesting elements that are also going to appeal to leading candidates